opensearch-project/project-website/_posts/2024-11-26-opensearch-performance-2.17.md

 In 2025, we will push the boundaries of OpenSearch's query engine with several key initiatives aimed at improving performance, scalability, and efficiency:

 * **[Streaming architecture](https://github.com/opensearch-project/OpenSearch/issues/16679)**: We're moving from a request/response model to streaming, processing and delivering data in real time, reducing memory overhead and improving query speed.
-* **[Native join support](https://github.com/opensearch-project/OpenSearch/issues/15185)**: We're introducing efficient JOIN operations across indexes to be supported natively, fully integrated with OpenSearch's query DSL, Piped Processing Language (PPL), and SQL.
+* **[Native join support](https://github.com/opensearch-project/OpenSearch/issues/15185)**: We're introducing efficient JOIN operations across indexes to be supported natively, fully integrated with OpenSearch's query DSL, PPL, and SQL.
 * **Native vectorized processing**: By using modern CPU SIMD operations and native code, we're optimizing the processing of data streams to eliminate Java's garbage collection bottlenecks.
 * **[Smarter query planning](https://github.com/opensearch-project/OpenSearch/issues/12390)**: Optimizing where and how computations run ensures we reduce unnecessary data transfer and improve performance for parallel query execution.
 * **[gRPC-based Search API](https://github.com/opensearch-project/OpenSearch/issues/15190)**: We're enhancing client-server communication with Protobuf and gRPC, accelerating search by reducing overhead.